rit-sse/crazy-train-pages/about/index.md

 meeting new people.
 So by all means please stop by the lab sometime!
 We’d love to get to know you!

+Some of the most common ways of getting involved include doing some of the following:

+* Joining a committee
+* Going on Fundraising runs
+* Attending the General Meetings
+* Participating in Lab Cleanup Sessions

 If you are interested in learning more about the Society or have any questions, feel free to [contact one of our officers][5] or [find us on the internet][7]!